 The annual event invites students of all ages to build outstanding exhibits that are engaging and captivating for audiences, yet at the same time are able to demonstrate various science concepts in a clear and concise manner.
 This year, the 125 teams vying for top honours put together a number of fascinating experiments, cleverly using science to demonstrate phenomena including invisibility, a colour-changing dress and a fire tornado.

 The New Age Parents was lucky to speak to the winning team of Category A. 3 primary five boys, Patrick, Zenden and Sanjaay from Riverale Primary School, shared about their learning experiences and take-away through this competition.

 “This was our first time participating (in this contest) and it was very exciting.
 We managed to express our creativity.
-We had a lot of learning points, one of it is learning how to be determine or not give up so easily when the experiments didn’t go our way….
-We find this a place to learn science instead of a competition.”
+We had a lot of learning points, one of them is learning how to be determine or not give up so easily when the experiments didn’t go our way… We find this a place to learn science instead of a competition.”

 The 3 little winners from Riverale Primary School were all smiles when they received their prizes from Ms Tan Yen Yen, Chairman of Science Centre Singapore.

 No doubt that learning through life experiences are more valuable and fun than rote learning!

 The Amazing Science-X Challenge organized by DSO National Laboratories (DSO), National University of Singapore (NUS) Faculty of Science and Science Centre Singapore (SCS), ASXC challenges participants to build THE X-hibit with THE X-factor.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.